itsMaxio/minecraft-docker/README.md

 ## How to stop

-You can use the script included in this repo
+You can use the script included in this repo:

 ```bash
 ./stop.sh
 ```

-or stop it manually
+or stop it manually:

 ```bash
 docker compose down --rmi all --remove-orphans -t 20